tyler-romero/LungCancerDemo/README.md

 The idea of the lung cancer demo is to showcase that a deep learning algorithm can be computed using revoscalepy and microsoftml inside SQL in python.

 The accuracy of the actual algorithm is low.
 It has a very simple pipeline.
-This algorithm was created as a baseline for the [lung cancer kaggle competition](https://blogs.technet.microsoft.com/machinelearning/2017/02/17/quick-start-guide-to-the-data-science-bowl-lung-cancer-detection-challenge-using-deep-learning-microsoft-cognitive-toolkit-and-azure-gpu-vms/), to allow users to quickly set up a DSVM and execute a CNTK algorithm.

 An example of an algorithm with higher accuracy can be found [here](https://eliasvansteenkiste.github.io/machine%20learning/lung-cancer-pred/), the pipeline has a 3D CNN for nodule segmentation, one CNN for false positive reduction, another CNN for identifying if the nodule is malignant or not, then transfer learning and finally ensembling.